trevorolsson/Remote-Laser-Shutter/README.md

 # Basic Remote Laser Shutter
 <html>
 <p>
   This is a very basic proof-of-concept for a remote-controlled shutter.
 This small project was born out of curiousity for why similar, professionally made products sold by Newport or Thorlabs were so expensive.
-While the functionality of this code is limited to a infrared-signal remote, my hope is that some undergraduate or graduate student can take what I have developed and make it better for their own use.
+I couldn't work on this for long before putting it down for more pertinent work for my PhD, and while the functionality of this code is limited to a infrared-signal remote, my hope is that some undergraduate or graduate student can take what I have developed and make it better for their own use.
   </p>
   <hr></hr>
   <b>To use the code</b>